Addono/docusaurus-plugin-goatcounter/README.md

 };
 ```

+When building your website, make sure that `NODE_ENV=production`, as the plugin will avoid injecting the Goatcounter tag in development environments.

 ## 🏁 Getting Started <a name = "getting_started"></a>

 Below is a list of commands you can use for development.